Skip to main content

 If a decision-maker determines that the case warrants investigation for potential misconduct, it will be referred to the Registrar (or their nominee) for investigation under the University of Sydney (Student Discipline) Rule 2016.

 When markers or unit coordinators are determining whether a student’s conduct constitutes a potential breach, they can ask a student to provide them with further details about how they completed their assignment, and check their understanding of the assignment.
-See Determining to lodge a case.
+See Obtaining more information from a student.

 If a unit coordinator is reporting and resolving a minor breach locally, in one action, the student will be sent a system-generated notification informing them of the outcome and penalty, providing they have no prior academic integrity cases.
 If the student does have prior cases on record, further investigation is required by the Faculty Integrity Team, and the student will not be automatically notified, but the unit coordinator will be sent an email.
 See Resolving minor breaches locally (unit coordinators).